vsudilov/flask-consulate/README.rst

 This example shows several things:

 1. how to register a ``Consul`` service
-2. implement a health-check
+2. how to implement a health-check
-3. receive configurration from ``Consul``'s KV-storage.
+3. how to receive configuration from ``Consul``'s KV-storage.

 .. code-block:: python